ABOUT ME

 In addition to her books and research, Dr. Abiola is developing several initiatives that expand the global study of embodied knowledge.
 These include Voiceless Shouts: Unruly Arts & Embodied Resistance, a peer-reviewed journal that examines how creative and performative practices function as sites of theory, archives of history, and modes of political and cultural intervention.
 Her current research initiatives explore the intersection of movement traditions, digital preservation, and artificial intelligence, including projects that investigate culturally intelligent motion models for African dance.

-Through her scholarship, publishing initiatives, and leadership in graduate education, Dr. Abiola works to expand how scholars, artists, and institutions understand embodied knowledge as a vital source of intellectual insight, cultural history, and creative innovation.
+Through her scholarship, publishing initiatives, and leadership in graduate education, Dr. Abiola works to expand how scholars, artists, and institutions understand embodied knowledge as a vital source of intellectual insight, cultural history, ethical innovation, and creative possibility.

 My Books